liveahero-wiki/liveahero-wiki.github.io/_charas/yasuhiko.md

 From his memory, he construct and summon the animals who used to accompany him when polishing his skill as energy bodies.

-There are four of them, the friendly lion Renato, the Calm elephant Rufina, the gentle tiger Bogdan, and the proud giraffe Darya.
+There are four of them, the friendly lion Renat, the Calm elephant Rufina, the gentle tiger Bogdan, and the proud giraffe Dar'ya.

 With a signal from his whip, they move in unison against the enemy, which is just like an entertainment show and draws applause from the audience.
 {% endcapture %}